softerboy/office-control/README.md

 3. From command line enter command: <b>npm install</b>.
 This command installs backend branch dependencies
 4. After all dependencies installed, run command: <b>npm start</b>.
 This command starts backend server on port 3000 (Make sure your port isn't busy from another process)

-5. Then from command line goto frontend directory and run command: <b>npm install</b>.
+5. Then from command line goto <b>frontend</b> directory and run command: <b>npm install</b>.
 This command installs frontend branch dependencies
 6. After all dependencies installed run command: <b>npm start</b>.
 After that webpack-dev-server automatically opens project in your default browser and you will see project's home screen.